|About the journal|

 At this stage, the manuscript will be re-evaluated by the Editorial Board to ensure that the author has revised in response to the reviewers’ concerns.
 In this final decision, the manuscript may still be rejected if the author did not seriously conduct the revisions necessary.

 Once the manuscript has been deemed acceptable by the Editorial Board, it will undergo a proofreading process to maintain linguistic quality.

 At this stage, in a certain condition, the final layout of the manuscript will be resent to the author to ensure that the content follows the author’s writing.
 The journal will also send a document that requires the author to upload the author's declaration, which includes its originality and it is not in consideration in another journal(s).
 At this stage, the author may revise any typographical error found in the final manuscript.
 Once confirmation from the author is given, the Editorial Secretary will process the manuscript for online publication on the website.

-The Indonesian Journal of Law and Society has CC-BY-SA or an equivalent license as the optimal license for the publication, distribution, use, and reuse of scholarly work.
-Authors who publish with this journal retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution-ShareAlike 4.0 International License that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.
+The Indonesian Journal of Law and Society has CC-BY-SA or an equivalent license as the optimal license for publishing, distributing, using, and reusing scholarly work.
+Authors who publish with this journal retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution-ShareAlike 4.0 International License that allows others with permission from the publisher to share the work with an acknowledgment of the work's authorship and initial publication in this journal.